-Allegations
+2. Allegations

-Part V of the Order enables the HPC to consider:
+Part V of the Order enables the HCPC to consider:

-fitness to practise allegations: to the effect that a registrant's fitness to practise is impaired by reason of:
+fitness to practise allegations: to the effect that a registrant's fitness to practise is impaired by reason of one or more of the 'statutory grounds' set out in the Order:

+- misconduct;

-- misconduct; - lack of competence; - conviction or caution for a criminal offence; - physical or mental health; - a fitness to practise or similar determination by another health or social care regulatory or licensing body; or - being included in a 'barring' list under the Safeguarding Vulnerable Groups Act 2006, the Safeguarding Vulnerable groups (Northern Ireland) Order 2007) or the Protection of Vulnerable Groups (Scotland) Act 2007);
+- lack of competence;

+- conviction or caution for a criminal offence;

+- physical or mental health; or

+- a fitness to practise or similar determination by another health or social care regulatory or licensing body.

-register entry allegations: to the effect that an entry in the HPC register relating to a registrant has been fraudulently procured or incorrectly made.
+register entry allegations: to the effect that an entry in the HCPC register relating to a registrant has been fraudulently procured or incorrectly made.